 What happens when I walk into services?

-You’ll be greeted at the door with a smile and a name tag.
+You’ll be greeted at the door with a smile.
 You’ll be offered a beautiful prayerbook, but the text is an option, not an obligation.
-Our founder and spiritual director Shir Yaakov leads with gentle power, prayerful songs, and guided meditations.
+You'll find here a gentle leadership, guiding prayerful songs and meditations.
 You may join in with your voice, your dance, or just your heart.
 There is no expectation or prior experience necessary.

-The music is accompanied by world-class musicians Renée Finkelstein and Steve Gorn.
+The music is accompanied by world-class musicians.
 You are invited to hum, follow along in the text, or even make up your own words!
 At Kol Hai, we revel in harmonies, wordless melodies, and new musical creations that are eerily familiar.
 We enjoy the traditional practices, but also invite new and novel connections, aiming our prayer as we feel personally guided, whether to our own or ultimate source.
 Kol Hai is a gently facilitated experience and each person is welcomed to experience and discover who they are as they drop into new spaces in the heart.

 But is it Jewish enough?
 Or, maybe it will be too Jewish for me?